Recently, Google’s Webmaster Trends Analyst, John Mueller, announced the global discontinuation of authorship photos from the search results.

 How Do I Setup Authorship?

 If you have not yet configured your authorship account, all you will need is a Google+ profile and then you can make the connection by simply following the steps outlined on Google’s Authorship Sign up page.
+Click on the following to choose among the best seo link building services.

 All in all, we are sad to see author photos fall by the wayside since they offered such a humanistic touch to the search results but we’re sure Google will wow us with another new feature, just like always!